collapsed-stacks/startups/questions/9121/where-can-i-find-online-networks-for-meeting-local-people-for-business-bootstrap.md

 - posted by: [CJ Cornell](https://stackexchange.com/users/526591/cj-cornell) on 2016-07-22
 - score: 1

-<p>founderdating.com</p>
+founderdating.com

-<p>is the most promising online group I've seen to date.
-you actually need to "apply" and then others in your personal network vouch for you as an entrepreneur.</p>
+is the most promising online group I've seen to date. you actually need to "apply" and then others in your personal network vouch for you as an entrepreneur.

-<p>The quality of the members online is pretty high.</p>
+The quality of the members online is pretty high.

 ## Answer 9220